 For example, to clean the apt cache, go to the Janitor section and check the box Apt Cache on the left.
 Select the packages you want to clean and click the Clean button on the bottom right corner.
 That’s it.
 Now your Apt cache will be cleared.

-What we have just covered here is only the basic settings.
+What we have seen so far is only the basic usage.
 There are more options yet to see, and it is really difficult to cover all things in a single tutorial.
-Go and check out every option, you will find more interesting and as well as useful settings available.
+Go, and check out every option, you will find more interesting and as well as useful settings available.
 In my personal experience, Ubuntu Tweak is a must have tool in your arsenal.